njtierney/naniar/README.md

 > ...But *why* `narnia`?

-Well, I think it is useful to think of missing values in data being like this other dimension, perhaps like Narnia - a different world, hidden away.
-Close, but very different.
-So the name, "narnia", is a play on the "Narnia" books. e.g., narnia: The Last Battle (...with missing data).
-Also, `NA`niar, narnia = na in r, and if you so desire, narnia may sound like "noneoya" in an nz/aussie accent.
+Well, I think it is useful to think of missing values in data being like this other dimension, perhaps like [C.S.
+Lewis's Narnia](https://en.wikipedia.org/wiki/The_Chronicles_of_Narnia) - a different world, hidden away.
+You go inside, and sometimes it seems like you've spent no time in there but time has passed very quickly, or the opposite.
+Also, `NA`rnia = na in r, and if you so desire, narnia may sound like "noneoya" in an nz/aussie accent.
 Full credit to @MilesMcbain for the name.

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.